lief-project/LIEF/doc/sphinx/tutorials/03_elf_change_symbols.rst

 * :attr:`~lief.ELF.Symbol.value` set to ``0``
 * :attr:`~lief.ELF.Symbol.type` set to :attr:`~lief.ELF.SYMBOL_TYPES.FUNC`

-Similarly, when a library exports functions it has a ``DT_SONAME`` entry in the dynamic table, and the functions exported are registered in the dynamic symbols table with the following attributes:
+Similarly, when a library exports functions the exported functions are registered in the dynamic symbols table with the following attributes:

-* :attr:`~lief.ELF.Symbol.value` set to address of the function in the library
+* :attr:`~lief.ELF.Symbol.value` set to the address of the function in the library
 * :attr:`~lief.ELF.Symbol.type` set to :attr:`~lief.ELF.SYMBOL_TYPES.FUNC`

 Imported and exported functions are abstracted in LIEF and one can iterate over these elements through